 - We load-tested our application with ~1k concurrent users.

 - We scaled the pods for every microservice accordingly (using AWS EKS with a statically scaled deployment).

 - To capture the metrics, we ran the test for 30–60 minutes.

-- We then extrapolated the costs over a 30-day period (we took assumed traffic seasonality into account).
+- We then extrapolated the costs over 30 days (we took assumed traffic seasonality into account).

 This is how we calculated the monthly costs of running the demo app on the AWS test instance.

 Our initial monthly cost of running the app was $691.20.